|The Mental Health Solution . com

 Here are some things the Bible says about Satan.
 He is a deceiver (1 Timothy 4:1-3, Colossians 2:8).
 He seeks to distort or misapply Scripture for his own purposes (Matthew 4:1-11).
 He is a liar and murderer (John 8:44).
 He encourages child abuse—up to and to the extent of murder (Psalm 106:37).
 He is the spiritual author of false religions (2 Corinthians 11:1-15).
 He seeks to impede believers in their endeavors (1 Thessalonians 2:18).
 He tempts us to sin (Genesis 3).
 He encourages envy and selfish ambition (James 3:14).
 He torments with mental illness (Mark 5:1-20).

 Satan will sometimes acquire footholds—especially as a result of unforgiveness (Ephesians 4:26-27).
-A foothold allows Satan to produce emotional distress and/or depression at times of his choosing.
+A foothold allows Satan to produce emotional distress, in various ways, at times of his choosing.

 Satan's ability to harm Christians is very limited unless he first gains power.
 Satan gains power in two ways.